kobotoolbox/docs/source/recording-interviews.md

   />
 </video>

-While actively recording background audio with the **KoBoCollect Android app**, you should be able to see a microphone at the top of your form.
+While actively recording background audio with the **Collect Android app**, you should be able to see a microphone at the top of your form.

 ![Background audio screen](/images/recording_interviews/background_audio_screen.jpg)